 - Peppers – Don't wash until right before you need them.

 - Okra – Put in a paper bag for storage.
 Don't wash until right before using!

 Alright, well there you have it!
-Now you know all about how to store vegetables the right way so that they stay fresher, longer!
+Now you know all about how to store vegetables the right way so they stay fresher, longer!
 Do you have any tips that we missed?
 Let us know in the comments!

-Wanting some more great ideas?
+Want some more great vegetable tips?

 - Needing a way to use up those veggies that are starting to go bad?
 Build your own soup from scratch!

 - Sneak some veggies into your family's meals!
 Get some great ideas and enjoy knowing that your family is getting some extra nutrition.

 - Wanting to make a salad but completely out of salad dressing?
 Make your own!!!